BlockVigil/ethvigil-cli/README.md

 ```
 Observe that we are setting `--constructorInputs`.
 It is optional for contracts that have no constructor inputs programmed.

-If you do not pass the `--constructorInputs` argument, you shall be prompted for the same.
+If you do not pass the `--constructorInputs` argument for a contract that expects constructor arguments, you shall be prompted for the same.

 ```
 ev-cli deploy contracts/ERC20Mintable.sol --contractName='ERC20Mintable'